menu

 When you are in Gouldsboro - Winter Harbor, you'll notice that it is more blue-collar than most other communities in America.
 44.67% of Gouldsboro - Winter Harbor’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gouldsboro - Winter Harbor is a town of farmers, fishers, or foresters, sales and office workers, and managers.
 There are especially a lot of people living in Gouldsboro - Winter Harbor who work in farm management occupations (21.45%), management occupations (16.24%), and office and administrative support (14.59%).

-One of the nice things about Gouldsboro - Winter Harbor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Gouldsboro - Winter Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Gouldsboro - Winter Harbor in 2022 was $40,156, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $160,624 for a family of four.
 However, Gouldsboro - Winter Harbor contains both very wealthy and poor people as well.